1234-Ariel-code/gvae/README.md

 * q25/q75 latent representation outputs,
 * SNP attribution files for downstream SNP-to-gene and pathway analyses.

-The reviewer-facing version removes old experimental components and keeps only the manuscript-relevant workflow.

 ### `gvae/latent_classification.py`

 Downstream prediction script using VAE-derived and gVAE-derived latent features.